neuefische/wd-flipped-classroom-curriculum/sessions/react-state-2/README.md

 # React State 2

-## Learning objectives
+## Learning Objectives

-- Handling form fields in React: controlled components, uncontrolled components
+- Understanding how to handle form fields in React: controlled components and uncontrolled components
-- Handling form submit events in React
+- Understanding how to handle form submit events in React
 - Knowing when sharing state between components is required
 - Understanding the concept of lifting state up
 - Knowing how to pass state and functions via props

----

-Until now we handled state that was local to a single component.
-To create meaningful apps we need to know how we can deal with state that affects multiple components.

-### Question

-How can React components share state with each other?

----

-### Required
+## Requirements

 - React Basics
+- React Props
 - React Nesting
-- React State
+- React State 1

----

-## Session Guide
+## Demo

-Use this demo by running this command in your Terminal:
+### Start

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-state-2/demo-start
 ```

-You can check out the final version of this demo by running this command in your Terminal:
+### End

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/react-state-2/demo-end
 ```

-Have a look at `components/SearchFormControlled` to see the code for the controlled input version.
+> 💡 Have a look at `components/SearchFormControlled` to see the code for the controlled input version.

+---

+## Session Guide

+Until now, we have handled state that was local to a single component.
+To create meaningful apps, it is essential to know how to manage state that affects multiple components.

+> How can React components share state with each other?

-### Introduction: Demo and form handling in React
+### Introduction to Form Handling in React

-- Explain that we are going to build a search form
+- Explain that we are going to build a search form.

-- Open the `App` component and explain
+- Open the `App` component and explain that there are two components involved: `SearchForm` and `SearchResults`.

-  - There is a `SearchForm` and a `SearchResults` component

-- Open the `SearchResults` component and explain
+- Open the `SearchResults` component:

-  - [ ] Explain there is a list of topics we discussed in previous lectures
+  - Explain there is a list of topics we discussed in previous lectures.
-  - [ ] We like to search through these topics.
+  - We like to search through these topics.
 The logic is already provided.
-We don't need to change anything here
+We don't need to change anything here.

-- [ ] Open the `SearchForm` component and explain
+- Open the `SearchForm` component and explain:
-  - There is a let variable `searchTerm`
+  - There is a `let` variable `searchTerm`.
-  - Below the form, there is `conditional rendering` to show different headlines based on the `searchTerm` variable
+  - Below the form, there is `conditional rendering` to show different headlines based on the `searchTerm` variable.
-- [ ] Change the value of `searchTerm` (e.g. `"react"`) and show the headline changes
+- Change the value of `searchTerm` (e.g. `"react"`) and show the headline changes.
-- [ ] Explain that we use `onSubmit` to handle the `submit` event of a form in React
+- Explain that we use `onSubmit` to handle the `submit` event of a form in React.
-- [ ] Remind students of `form.addEventListener('submit', () =>{})` in vanilla JS
+- Remind students of `form.addEventListener('submit', () =>{})` in vanilla JS.
-- [ ] Point out that we need to call `event.preventDefault()` in the submit handler
+- Point out that we need to call `event.preventDefault()` in the submit handler.
-- [ ] Remind students that we need to use the prop `htmlFor` instead of `for` with `label`
+- Remind students that we need to use the prop `htmlFor` instead of `for` with `label`.

-- [ ] Press the search button in the UI and show the log message in the console
+- Press the search button in the UI and show the log message in the console.
-- [ ] Demonstrate that the headline text does not yet update when submitting the form - this is what we are going to implement first
+- Demonstrate that the headline text does not yet update when submitting the form - this is what we are going to implement first.
-- [ ] Demonstrate that the result list will not show up
+- Demonstrate that the result list will not show up - this is what we are going to implement afterwards.
-- [ ] Demonstrate with a default value for the prop `searchTerm` how the search will behave later on:
+- Demonstrate with a default value for the prop `searchTerm` how the search will behave later on:

 ```js
 // SearchResults.js